freeCodeCamp/devdocs/docs/file-scrapers.md

 ## Elisp

-Go to https://www.gnu.org/software/emacs/manual/elisp.html, donwload the HTML tarball and extract its content in `/path/to/devdocs/docs/elisp` or run the following command:
+Go to https://www.gnu.org/software/emacs/manual/elisp.html, download the HTML tarball and extract its content in `/path/to/devdocs/docs/elisp` or run the following command:

 ```sh
 mkdir /path/to/devdocs/docs/elisp \